5.04: B. The Innate Immune System, PAMPs and DAMPs, and Inflammation

 Note that this assembled ring brings together the CARD (caspase recruitment domain, yellow circles/spheres), which can interact with the CARD domain of the procaspase protein through CARD:CARD inter-protein interactions (think of a stack of playing cards all stuck together in a deck of cards) as shown in Figure \(\PageIndex{32}\).

-Once assembled, proximal procaspases autocatalytically convert procaspase 1 into active caspase 1, which can activate, by proteolysis, the cytokines interleukin 1 beta and interleukin 18 to form active cytokines which are released from the cell.
-Remember that the procytokines are present only if their genes have been transcribed following activation of the transcription factor NF-kappa beta through PAMP binding to a TLR.
+Once assembled, proximal procaspases autocatalytically convert procaspase 1 into active caspase 1, which can, by proteolysis, activate the cytokines interleukin 1 beta and interleukin 18, releasing them from the cell.
+Remember that procytokines are produced only when their genes are transcribed following activation of the transcription factor NF-kappa beta by PAMP binding to a TLR.

 NLRP3 Inflammasomes